panzi/carbon-client/README.md

 await client.disconnect();
 ```

-If you use UDP keep batch sizes small enough to fit in one UDP packet!
+If you use UDP keep batch sizes small enough to fit into one UDP packet!

 Instead of `write()`/`batchWrite()` you can also use `vwrite()`/`vbatchWrite()`
 which won't return promises (v for void), but instead if they encounter an error